Rail transport in Mali: Sahel Railway

 In April 2025 a standard gauge (1435mm) railway connecting the landlocked countries of Mali, Burkina Faso and Niger was announced.
-This railway would be paid for by nationalisation of Gold, Uranium and Cotton industries in these three Sahel countries and also remittencies from national diaspora.
+This railway would be paid for by nationalization of Gold, Uranium and Cotton industries in these three Sahel countries and also remmettancies from national diaspora.
+A link to the Atlantic Ocean will also be made via extensions of Ghana Railways.
+As Lomé is the biggest port in west Africa, extension and regauging of the Togo Railway will also need to be implemented.